kyrel/vue-assignment/README.md

 * Pre-calculating the range for the x axis, the number of labels displayed and their rotation angle also helps a lot

-### Hardcore reactivity vs. hydrid data flow
+### Hardcore reactivity vs. hybrid data flow

 Using a Vue reactive array for data in a Chart.js dataset does not work nicely.
 Chart.js does have a Vue wrapper implementation that knows that and smartly copies data from its props into the Chart.js dataset.
 However, using this wrapper or trying to use a similar approach without it (having a reactive array "the Vue way" and synchronizing it with data in Chart.js) introduces a major overhead, with the application mainly busy maintaining a reactive source of data which is never needed by itself.

-So after some consideration I've chosen to go "less Vue way", with the moving average data being emitted via events (event per point), consumed by the root component and being sent to the chart component.
+So after some consideration I've chosen to go "less Vue way", with the moving average data being emitted via events (event per data point), consumed by the root component and being sent to the chart component.
 Thus the chart component has a method for accepting a data point as part of its interface, exposed via defineExpose.
 No third-party view wrappers over Chart.js are used.
 Performance has raised significantly, and the interfaces still seem pretty clean.
 But yeah, it's not a 100% reactivity-based application now, with some data flowing as event payload.

 ## Implementation details